Achrajpachauri/GCP-Cloud/README.md

-This repository Consist all the code which allow us to build genrative ai solution using GCP Cloud
+This repository had the code, which helped us to build Generative AI Solution using GCP Cloud